COMMUNITY SUPPORTED AGRICULTURE MEMBER AGREEMENT

 For the most part, the Fall Share and Spring Share boxes will contain the same vegetables.
 The Fall Share box may feature vegetables that can tolerate the heat of the late Miami summer, including sweet potatoes and okra.

-We’re in the process of obtaining our Organic certification, so everything we do abides by these standards.
-All of our seed, soil, pesticides, and herbicides are OMRI Certified organic.
+Our farm is Certified Organic, so everything we do abides by these standards.
+All of our seed, soil, pesticides, and herbicides are OMRI Certified Organic.
 We do not use synthetic fertilizers, pesticides, or genetically modified seed.
 We welcome any questions about our growing practice.

 Because we’re committed to providing our members with the freshest, most seasonal vegetables for our climate, the contents of the box will vary from week to week.
 We will be providing weekly announcements and newsletters about the contents of the box, and we’re happy to share our favorite recipes and cooking tips with members.

 One of the biggest benefits to joining a CSA is that you are able to eat the freshest, most seasonal vegetables in South Florida.
 That means that you may receive vegetables you’ve never seen.
 We will be providing information and recipes for all our vegetables in hopes that nothing goes to waste.
 However, unless you have a serious allergy, we prefer not to entertain specific vegetable requests.
 We encourage you to find new ways to use your produce, or maybe trade them with a friend!

 Saturday mornings 9:30 AM - 12 PM

 Whole Foods North Miami